open-contracting/standard/standard/docs/en/schema/reference.md

 * [contract](#contract)
 * [implementation](#implementation)

-A release can only contain one set of tender information, as we define a unique [contracting process](../../key_concepts/definitions#contracting-process) by the unique initiation stage.
+A release can only contain one tender section, but may contain multiple award, contract and implementation sections.
+This is because each OCDS release relates to [a single contracting process](contracting_process.md#defining-a-contracting-process), and we define contracting processes by their unique initiation (tender) stage.

-But it may contain multiple awards, contracts and implementation information.
+Releases are given a [tag](#release-tag) to indicate the specific stage of a contracting process they represent.
+However, there are no formal restrictions on when information about a stage of the contracting process may be provided.

-Releases are given a [tag](#release-tag) to indicate what stage of a contracting process they represent, but there are no formal restrictions on when information about a stage of the contracting process may be provided.
 For example, a publisher announcing the signing of a contract with a 'contract' tag, may also include information in the award and tender blocks in order to provide a comprehensive picture of the contracting process to date which led to that contract being signed.

 ### Package Metadata

-Releases must be published within a release package, which can contain one or more releases.
+Releases must be published within a [release package](release_package.md), which can contain one or more releases.
 The release package, modelled on the [Data Package](http://dataprotocols.org/data-packages/) protocol, provides meta-data about the release(s) it contains, the publisher, and data licensing information.

 ```eval_rst
 .. csv-table::